CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

 - object
-- documents
+- documents: The Documents instance from where the PersistedDocument belong.

 #### <a name="Carbon-PersistedDocument-Factory-Decorated-Object" />Decorated Object
 **Interfaces:** [Carbon.LDP.PersistedContainer.Class](#Carbon-LDP-PersistedContainer-Class)

-> Object decorated by the Carbon.LDP.PersistedContainer.Factory.decorate function.
+> Object decorated by the `Carbon.LDP.PersistedContainer.Factory.decorate()` function.

 ##### <a name="Carbon-PersistedDocument-Factory-Decorated-Object-Properties" />Properties
 ```typescript
 _documents:Carbon.Documents
 ```

-Documents object who is the container of the PersistedContainer.
+Documents object from where the PersistedContainer belong.
 ```typescript
 _etag:string
 ```